Iced Pumpkin Cookies: The Ultimate Guide

 Mix & Apply

-In a small bowl, whisk together the powdered sugar, milk, and vanilla extract until smooth.
-Drizzle the icing over the cooled cookies and allow it to set before serving.
+In a small bowl whisk the powdered sugar, milk, and vanilla until smooth.
+Drizzle or spread the icing over cooled cookies and let it set.

 Tips and Tricks for the Perfect Iced Pumpkin Cookies

-- Icing Application: For a neat appearance, use a piping bag or a Ziploc bag with the tip cut off to drizzle the icing uniformly over the cookies.
+- Neat Icing: Use a piping bag or a Ziploc with a tiny corner cut off to drizzle clean lines.

 Customization Ideas

-- Alternative Spices: Experiment with other spices such as cardamom, allspice, or a hint of black pepper for an innovative twist.
+- Different Spices: Cardamom, allspice, or even a pinch of black pepper for a twist.

 Serving and Storage Suggestions

-- Storage: Store the iced pumpkin cookies in an airtight container at room temperature for up to a week to maintain freshness.
+- Storage: Keep in an airtight container at room temp up to a week.

 Common Mistakes to Avoid